bluecube246/Mini-Projects-Assignments/README.md

 <h1>Data Structure Projects</h1>

-The Data Structure Project is a bunch of projects that are implemented using a specific data structure topic.
-Such as Linked lists, Stacks, Queues, Hashing, Graph algorithms and more.
-They consist hundreds of code.
+The Data Structure Project is a number of projects that are implemented using a specific data structure topic.
+Abstract data types, Linked lists, Stacks, Queues, Trees, Hashing, Graph algorithms and more.
+They consist of hundreds of lines of code.

 <h1>Delivery Android App Project</h1>

-The Android App Project is the source code of an android applicaion made from one of the projects in the data structure projects folder.
+The Android App Project is an android app made from the

 <h1>Project Cancer Classification</h1>